rsafier/ServiceStack.Discovery.Redis/README.md

 ### Requirements / Notes

-- Requires ServiceStack version 5.2 or higher & .NET 4.7.2
+- Requires ServiceStack version 5.2+
 - A common Redis instance that all nodes in your discovery cluster register in the IOC (`IRedisClientsManager`) prior to loading plugin
 - Set `HostConfig.WebHostUrl` to a connectable BaseUrl that will be used
 - ServiceStack license is practically required.
 [Free Quota](https://servicestack.net/download#free-quotas) limitation of 6000 Redis requests/hr could easily be exceeded, depending on the Node refresh period and number of exposed DTOs.